-Doesn’t come with a seat
+It doesn’t come with a seat

 Intex Explorer K2 Kayak

-|Measures:||36” W x 20” H x 23” long (10’3”)|
+|Measures:||36″ W x 20″ H x 23″ long (10’3″)|

 |Weight capacity:||400 pounds|

 The kayak has three separate air chambers and an inflatable I-beam for added support and stability.

 Inflatable kayaks are great for calmer water, like lakes and mild rivers.
-With a price point that won’t break the bank, you should definitely consider this.
+With a price point that won’t break the bank, you should consider this.

-A great option for tall kayakers
+An excellent option for tall kayakers

-Tracks well with the skeg
+It tracks well with the skeg

 Great weight capacity